TEALSK12/introduction-to-computer-science/lesson_05.md

-# Lesson 0.5: Snap! coordinate system
+# Lesson 0.5: Coordinate system

 The lesson is important to cover if students have not learned the concept of the coordinate system and plotting (x,y) coordinates.